-Objective 2: Effective crime investigation, effective support for victims and appropriate management of offenders victims' needs, identifying repeat victimisation and ensuring there is appropriate referral to victim support services.
+Objective 2: Effective crime investigation, effective support for victims and appropriate management of offenders

-- Keep people informed and updated when they report a crime. - Deliver quality investigations by skilled professionals. - Ensure compliance with the police elements of the Victims' Code, appropriately assessing

-- Understand the impact upon victims of Hate Crime, Domestic Abuse, Modern Slavery and Sexual Offences (including stalking and harassment) and act accordingly. - Have a clear approach to tackling and preventing the crimes which constitute violence against women and girls, complemented by its commitments in the Suffolk Violence Against Women and Girls (VAWG) Strategy. - Safeguard young people, prevent criminalisation and reduce reoffending. - Reduce criminal exploitation by deterring, disrupting and eliminating County Lines activity and improving the approach to reduce serious violence in the county. - Appropriate use of Out of Court Resolutions, Conditional Cautions and the Integrated Offender Management Scheme, to reduce re-offending and manage offenders. - Strengthen the approach to economic crime, fraud investigation and victim support, utilising the funding made available from Suffolk Public Sector Leaders for fraud prevention to good effect and learning for future investments.
+- Keep people informed and updated when they report a crime. - Deliver quality investigations by skilled professionals. - Ensure compliance with the police elements of the Victims' Code, appropriately assessing victims' needs, identifying repeat victimisation and ensuring there is an appropriate referral to victim support services. - Understand the impact upon victims of Hate Crime, Domestic Abuse, Modern Slavery and Sexual Offences (including stalking and harassment) and act accordingly. - Have a clear approach to tackling and preventing the crimes which constitute Violence Against Women and Girls, complemented by its commitments in the Suffolk Violence Against Women and Girls (VAWG) Strategy. - Safeguard young people, prevent criminalisation and reduce re-offending. - Reduce criminal exploitation by deterring, disrupting and eliminating County Lines activity and improving the approach to reduce serious violence in the county - Appropriate use of Out-of-Court

+Resolutions, Conditional Cautions and the Integrated Offender Management Scheme, to reduce re-offending and manage offenders.

+- Strengthen the approach to economic crime, fraud investigation and victim support, utilising the funding made available from Suffolk Public Sector Leaders for fraud prevention to good effect and learning for future investments.

-Objective 3: Working in partnership:
+Objective 3: Working in partnership